Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Implementation Details

 \subsection{UG-Sample}

-In UG-Sample, we treat each video frame as a candidate visual input and use token entropy to score its relevance to the query.
-Our analysis showed that a window size of a single frame was optimal, as identifying discrete, highly relevant moments is more critical for long-video QA than analyzing longer, continuous actions.
-Following established protocols and to manage computational costs, we sample the top 8 frames from a pool of 256 uniformly sampled candidate frames.
-The evaluation for this task was conducted on multi-choice QA benchmarks, including Video-MME~\citep{fu2025video}, MLVU~\citep{zhou2025mlvu}, and LongVideoBench~\citep{wu2024longvideobench}.
-Similar to UG-Search, we compute the average entropy across all generated tokens.
+In UG-Sample, each video frame is treated as an independent candidate visual input, and we use the average entropy of the model’s output to estimate its relevance to the query.
+Our analysis indicates that using a single-frame window strikes an effective balance between accuracy and computational efficiency.
+This is because long-video QA tasks typically hinge on identifying sparse, highly informative moments rather than reasoning over extended continuous actions.
+Following standard practice and considering computational cost~\cite{liu2025bolt,tang2025adaptive}, we select the top 8 frames from a pool of 256 uniformly sampled candidate frames.

+We evaluate our method on both multiple-choice and free-form (short-phrase or yes/no) video QA benchmarks, covering long-video datasets such as Video-MME~\cite{fu2025video}, MLVU~\cite{zhou2025mlvu}, and LongVideoBench~\cite{wu2024longvideobench}, as well as short-video datasets including EgoSchema~\cite{mangalam2023egoschema}, ActivityNet-QA~\cite{yu2019activitynet}, and NeXT-QA~\cite{xiao2021next}.
+Consistent with UG-Search, we compute the average entropy across all generated tokens for scoring.